-This film shows a group of people playing card games in the sunny back garden of a family home at a time when card games and board games such as bridge and dominoes were very popular.
+This film shows a group of people playing card games in a sunny back garden of a family home.
+Card and board games, such as bridge and dominoes, would have been popular in 1930s Dublin.

 With kind permission of Irene Devitt.